neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

   * Solana cluster is accessed via the proxy hosted locally.
   * Solana Testnet is used and the proxy interacts with it through the EVM-loader.

 **Step 1.** Before you start, make sure that you have a daemon running.
-If you see something like this one:
+If you see something like:
 ```sh
 $ docker info
 Cannot connect to the Docker daemon at <docker.sock>.
 Is the docker daemon running?
 ```
-that means you need to run the daemon first.
+you need to run the daemon first:
 ```sh
 $ sudo systemctl start docker
 ```